spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-inventory-management-feature-overview.md

+---
+title: Marketplace Inventory Management feature overview
+description: This document contains concept information for the Marketplace Products feature.
+template: concept-topic-template
+---

-Marketplace invetory management includes maintaining stock and availability of product offers for sale in the Marketplace.
+The *Marketplace Inventory Management* feature includes maintaining stock and availability of product offers for sale in the Marketplace.
 The *warehouse* is the physical place where your products are stored, and stock is the number of products available in the warehouse.

 {% info_block infoBox "Info" %}

-To learn more about Inventory Management feature in the SCCOS, see [Shipment feature overview](https://documentation.spryker.com/docs/inventory-management-feature-overview).
+To learn more about Inventory Management feature in SCCOS, see [Shipment feature overview](https://documentation.spryker.com/docs/inventory-management-feature-overview).

 {% endinfo_block %}